 The Wildlife Conservation and Science team co-ordinates most research projects, including research conducted at our properties, in the field, and in partnership with other research organisations and zoological institutions.
 Our Community Conservation team also engages in research that allows us to increase the effectiveness of our behaviour change campaigns, visitor experiences and education goals.

 Our AEC is made up of a range of representatives as required by the Australian Code of Practice for the Care and Use of Animals for Scientific Purposes.
-We meet on a bi-monthly basis to assess and review the welfare and ethical considerations of each research proposal.
+Zoos Victoria's AEC meet on a bi-monthly basis to assess and review the welfare and ethical considerations of research proposals where applicable.